sigmer/portaldocs/portal-sdk/generated/design-patterns-controls-MonitorChart.md

 <a name="developer-tips-and-tricks"></a>
 ### Developer tips and tricks

-* <a href="https://df.onecloud.azure-test.net/?SamplesExtension=true#blade/SamplesExtension/SDKMenuBlade/monitorchartv2" target="_blank">MonitorChart in the samples extension</a>
+* <a href="https://df.onecloud.azure-test.net/?SamplesExtension=true#blade/SamplesExtension/SDKMenuBlade/monitorchartv2" target="_blank">MonitorChartV2 in the samples extension</a>